 You retain control of the process, from the decision as to whether to mediate to the solutions you reach.
 When you take a case to court, a judgment may not take into account the interests of both sides, but rather be settled on points of law.
 Our professional mediators can help you to consider the issues and options on both sides, and you get to decide on amicable solutions that work for you.
 Through mediating often hostility is reduced and relationships can be improved and preserved.

 Anyone can refer to mediation and you can get in touch with us as soon as you need help to resolve things.
 You do not have to see a solicitor first.
 Whenever possible, we aim to see you within 7 days of receiving a referral for an initial intake and assessment meeting.
+You can complete the referral form here.

 Our specially trained professional mediators act as an impartial, neutral party who can help you to resolve your dispute, by assisting you in exploring your options and find practical solutions that really work for you.
 The mediator can give you information to help you reach your solutions, but you retain the ultimate control about the outcomes you reach.
 The mediator can then record the details of the solutions you reach in mediation for you to take to your solicitors and convert into legally binding agreements or court orders, if necessary.